-This doctoral program leads to award of the Doctor of Philosophy (Ph.D.) in systems engineering.
+The GW Online Engineering Program offers the Doctor of Philosophy (Ph.D.) in systems engineering.
 The doctoral programs meet on Saturdays to enable professionals who are employed full-time to pursue doctoral study and research in an intense, focused environment alongside like-minded fellow students and leading faculty.

 Program Learning Objectives

 The objectives of the doctor of philosophy program in systems engineering are to ensure that graduates: